Table of Contents

 Orientation

-While we do not want to force one template for all boards, each board should continue to identify various mechanisms to orient new members.
-Some chairs have sponsored a dinner the evening before a meeting, others have scheduled a day-long program with key administration.
-No one pattern is recommended, but orientation of new advisors is important.
-The Office of the Boards of Advisors will assist in this process, as requested.
+Each board is strongly encouraged to hold orientation for new members.
+Some chairs have sponsored a dinner the evening before a meeting, others have scheduled a half-day program with introductions to key administrators.
+No one format is required.
+The Office of the Boards of Advisors can advise on best practices and will assist in this process as requested.

 Back to Top